 Linde, a supplier of liquid gases in the US, has this material data safety sheet available for download (pdf)

 Liquid nitrogen NFPA Rating

 The National Fire Protection Association NFPA 704 Rating diamond for liquid nitrogen is

 - 0 (stable) toxicity

 The danger of asphyxiation in enclosed areas when liquid nitrogen or any cryogenic gas is stored or utilized can be minimized by installing oxygen depletion safety alarms.
 The oxygen depletion alarms are designed to measure and alarm before the oxygen concentration in an enclosed space is dangerous to human life.
 By installing these devices you can provide employee’s adequate warning before entering an enclosed area where the oxygen level may have dropped below the OSHA standard of 19.5%.

-For example the Remote Oxygen Depletion Safety Alarm is designed to protect employees and customers near stored inert gases like cylinders of nitrogen, argon, or helium.
+For example the Oxygen Deficiency Alarm for Low Temperatures is designed to protect employees and customers near stored inert gases like cylinders of nitrogen, argon, or helium.
 It meets all OSHA requirements for safety.

 The Oxygen Deficiency Alarm for Low Temperature has the same features, meets all the same OSHA requirements, and is designed to be used in refrigerators or freezers down to -50ºC.